 But, how do you do it?
 Lively adds that words of affirmation can gradually help your mental health over time.

-"I recommend women simply say to themselves as they go from one transition to another, 'I’m so proud of who you are.'
+"I recommend women simply say to themselves as they go from one transition to another, 'I'm so proud of who you are.'
 Just this simple phrase encourages more gentleness and decreases depression and anxiety over time as this new voice becomes louder and louder.
-I hope women all over the world will be able to try this out on International Women’s Day and see how it impacts their day," Lively says.
+I hope women all over the world will be able to try this out and see how it impacts their day," Lively says.

 4. Remember Your Five Senses

 Jayne Kinsman, a licensed marriage and family therapist and a member of the teaching faculty within the Marriage and Family Therapy Program, revealed that you can use your five senses as guides to help you de-stress.